 Reconstructing rituals, movements, and experiences is, of course, critical for many scholars who study the meaning of buildings and art objects that were displayed and experienced in specific spaces.
 Ozludil and Wendell hope that their platform, SpatioScholar, can be used more widely in art history for spatial analysis.

 Questions of perspective can also be extended to the composition of a project team.
 The “Visualizing the Mount Estate” collaborators are doing just that in their study of an important Qing dynasty (1644–1911) imperial park in Chengde, China.
-The Bishu shanzhuang, or “Mountain Estate to Escape the Heat,” was constructed over the course of the 18th century, encompassed over 250 architectural assemblages at its height, and spread across 3,500 acres—an area more than four times the size of New York City’s Central Park.
+The Bishu shanzhuang, or “Mountain Estate to Escape the Heat,” was constructed over the course of the eighteenth century, encompassed over 250 architectural assemblages at its height, and spread across 3,500 acres—an area more than four times the size of New York City’s Central Park.
 Yet 200 years of reconstruction and decay now mask its original layout and function.

 To recover these aspects and better understand this critical cultural site where emperors entertained, relaxed, and conducted state business as many as seven months out of the year, the team involves multiple scholarly points of view.
 In addition to the art historical expertise of Stephen Whiteman and the digital technology knowledge of Hedren Sum, Biju Dhanapalan brings filmmaking and storytelling acumen to the project.
 They are borrowing digital tools and methods from film pre-production, visual effects, and gaming to complement those from geography, art and architectural history, and material culture studies.
 The outcomes of this novel approach are still to come, but the collaborators expect to develop new ways to engage with and experience dynamic historical environments.

-Screen capture of Visualizing the Mountain Estate’s interactive map of the site at Chengde
+Screen capture of Visualizing the Mountain Estate’s interactive map of the site at Chengde.

 Common Threads and Next Steps